owulveryck/blog/content/post/xtreme-programming.md

 {{< figure src="https://imgs.xkcd.com/comics/mobile_marketing.png" link="https://xkcd.com/1327/" caption="" >}}

 <small>_Note:_ I intentionally put this XKCD as a reminder that a "good idea" is an abstract concept.
-Therefore, I insist on the fact the this blog reflects my own opinion.
+Therefore, I insist on the fact that this blog reflects my own opinion.
 Even if I remain sure that it was a good idea, maybe it was not :)</small>

 At the end of the project, when the [Deming wheel](https://en.wikipedia.org/wiki/PDCA) turned, I noticed that we were missing of agility.